Raymond the Palmer: Pilgrimages

 Raymond first followed the Way of Saint James to Santiago de Compostela, supporting himself by begging.
 From Compostela he went to Vézelay, where, since the mid-eleventh century, the body of Mary Magdalene was said to lie.
 According to a legend that developed there Mary had lived out her life in penance in the caves of the Sainte-Baume near Marseille after the ascension of Christ.
 Raymond visited there and then hurried through Provence, where he visited the shrine of the Three Maries at Saintes-Maries-de-la-Mer in the Camargue.
 From there he visited the shrine of Anthony the Great at Vienne and that of Bernard of Clairvaux, either at Clairvaux or Menthon.
 He returned to Italy and visited the shrine of Augustine of Hippo at Pavia.
 He then proceeded to Rome.

 While he was sleeping under a portico at the Basilica of Saint Peter, contemplating another pilgrimage to Jerusalem, he had a vision of Jesus Christ, who told him to return to Piacenza and "lead the rich to almsgiving, rival parties to peace, and those who have strayed—especially wayward women—to a proper way of life".
 He claimed that Christ had told him to wear a sky-blue, knee-length garment with loose sleeves and no hood, and to always carry a cross over his shoulder.
-These thing he adopted in the Val di Taro, on his way back to Piacenza.
+These things he adopted in the Val di Taro, on his way back to Piacenza.
 He also wore a traveller's cap, perhaps as a reminder of his former pilgrim's life.

 If I were to try to describe one by one all of blessed Raymond’s virtues, all of his labors, and each of his pious works, an entire year would not be sufficient for the task.
 So I think it will suffice to have briefly culled a few from them, for the glory of God and his saint and as an example to those living now as well as to those who will come in the future.
 So I will not mention how many times he came upon children here and there who had been abandoned and secretly cast aside; children whom he carried—often two at a time, one in each arm, lest they perish in their misery, all the while crying out of pity—back to his hospital to nurture with his care.
 Nor will I say how many sick people, especially foreigners and pilgrims, destitute and on the street without any resources, he carried on his own back.